0x4nshu1/AnshulDev21/README.md

 - 💬 Ask me about Programming and Maths
 - 📫 How to reach me: You can Email me at vai2007gpt@gmail.com
 - 😄 Pronouns: He, I
-- I know C, C++, Python and a little bit of Java
+- I know C, C++ and Python
+- C is my most favourite language.
+- Linux is my favourite.
+Debian-based systems is my favourite.

 ## 🚀 Languages and Tools: